geprog/CodeCaptain/README.md

 Use the command `uvicorn pyserver:app --reload` to start the python server.
 It takes default port 8000.

-If it doesn't work try `python -m uvicorn main:app --reload` (windows users).
+If it doesn't work try `python -m uvicorn pyserver:app --reload` (windows users).

 ## ToDo